public-office/workshop-syllabus/session1-notes.md

 - mv - rename a file eg. ```mv index.hmtl index.html```

 ## Git installation
-Please refer to the readme on the main page of this [repository] (https://github.com/public-office/workshop-syllabus)
+Please refer to the readme on the main page of this [repository](https://github.com/public-office/workshop-syllabus).

 ## Git commands